-If you’re a financial planner or own a financial planning firm, you know how important your online presence is.
+If you’re a financial planner, or own a financial planning firm or accounting firm, you know how important your online presence is.
 But when you’re in the day to day work of 401(k)s and clients, it can be easy to overlook your website’s best practices.
 Make sure your website is up to par with these 5 must-haves for your financial planning firm's website.

 1) Unique Selling Point

 Be sure to highlight what makes you different from your competitors.